 Things to know about Padcev

 Because of its potential for serious side effects, people receiving treatment with enfortumab vedotin should be watched closely.
-The amount of enfortumab vedotin someone receives may need to be stopped or reduced if patients experience certain serious side effects.1
+The amount of enfortumab vedotin someone receives may need to be stopped or reduced if people experience certain serious side effects.2

-Enfortumab vedotin should not be taken by pregnant women
+Enfortumab vedotin should not be taken by pregnant people

-Enfortumab vedotin can cause harm to a developing fetus and should not be taken by women who are pregnant.
-While receiving enfortumab vedotin, males with female partners who can become pregnant, and females who can become pregnant, should both use contraceptives during treatment and for a period of time after completing treatment (patients should discuss appropriate birth control methods, and how long they need to use them, with their doctor).
-Females should not breastfeed during enfortumab vedotin treatment and for a period of time following the final dose - patients should discuss breastfeeding considerations with their doctor.1
+Enfortumab vedotin can cause harm to a developing fetus and should not be taken by people who are pregnant.
+While receiving enfortumab vedotin, men with partners who can become pregnant, and people who can become pregnant, should both use contraceptives during treatment and for a period of time after completing treatment.
+Discuss appropriate birth control methods, and how long you need to use them, with your doctor.2